 As described in detail in the "Equity Incentive Compensation" section of our 2012 proxy statement, the vesting of the Six-Year Performance RSAs granted to our named executive officers in 2011 hinges on the achievement of ten pre-specified operating and drug development goals between 2011 and 2016, as well as continued employment.
-We believe the goals underlying the Six Year Performance RSAs are strategically important for the Company and, if achieved in the manner set forth in the Long-Term Performance and Incentive Program, should increase stockholder value substantially.
-There are three potential vesting events, upon the achievement of any combination of milestones that add up to at least 10, 15 and 20 achievement points.
-We believe that these goals are extremely challenging, as further evidenced by the fact that no shares subject to these awards vested in 2011 or 2012.
-However, milestones totaling 8 achievement points were achieved by the end of 2012, consisting of four achievement points for the achievement of performance target #3 (1st Out-License of Company Compound), two achievement points for target #4 (2nd Out-License of Company Compound) and two achievement points for target #6 (1st Proof-of-Concept Compound).
-A complete list of the goals applicable to the Six-Year Performance RSAs is set forth in the "Equity Incentive Compensation" section of our 2012 proxy statement.
+We believe the goals underlying the Six Year Performance RSAs were and continue to be strategically important for the Company's drug discovery and development business (which, if the Spin-Off is completed, will be operated by Theravance Biopharma) and, if achieved in the manner set forth in the Long-Term Performance and Incentive Program, should increase stockholder value substantially.
+These awards were structured with three potential vesting events, upon the achievement of any combination of milestones that add up to at least 10, 15 and 20 achievement points.
+We believe that these goals are extremely challenging, as further evidenced by the fact that no shares subject to these awards vested during the first half of the program (2011-2013) since the threshold of 10 points was not achieved.
+By the end of 2013, milestones totaling 8 achievement points were achieved, consisting of four achievement points for the achievement of performance target #3 (1st Out-License of Company Compound), two achievement points for target #4 (2nd Out-License of Company Compound) and two achievement points for target #6 (1st Proof-of-Concept Compound).
+This further illustrates the strong performance orientation of the program.
+Meanwhile, total stockholder return for the Company since the program began in February 2011 has been 48.2% using the closing price of the stock on December 31, 2013.